ham2k/polo.ham2k.com/content/en/docs/polo-features/exports/index.md

 <img src="./exportoptions.png" class='h2k-device-screen h2k-float-right' />

-## Operation versus Full exports
+## Activities versus Full exports

-The example shown here of export options for an operation of a WWFF park amd a 2-fer POTA park activation shows that several export logs can be generated.
+The example shown here of export options for an operation of a WWFF park and a 2-fer POTA park activation shows that several export logs can be generated.
 Each log is specific for its intended upload QSL service.
 Two POTA logs for the two parks, one WWFF log for the paired WWFF park.
 And during the operation, a SOTA summit was contacted so a log is generated just for those contacts.

 Each of the specific logs contain the minimum data required for the associated QSL service.
 No personal data is included by default.